Career Growth and Strategy Career Planning and Goal Setting

 Part 1

 These are the main rules that define who you are professionally, no matter your job or industry.
 They give you a steady guide that helps you through changes and when you feel tired.
-By focusing on your "Changing Identity" instead of just one fixed goal, you make sure your main purpose is always visible even when things around you change.
+Focusing on your "Changing Identity" instead of one fixed goal keeps your main purpose visible even when things around you change.

 The Close Contact Rule